LucasBerra/random-quote-generator/README.md

 # Random quote generator

 Website with over 1600 quotes to pull from, made with React.
+Check it out at https://quote-generator-lb.netlify.app/